anshoomaan/BILL_tracker/README.md

 # BILL_tracker
-just for my personal used i used ai to make this
+just for my personal use